Hiro427/creader/README.md

 **NOTE: Gum has its own keymaps that are used, these are builtin and as far as I know they cannot be changed.
 They are printed below each menu**
+*One import keymapping in Gum, is that escape disables the fuzzy search (Chapter Selection Menu(Reader & Download), Manga Selection Menu(Reader) ) and '/' enables it again.
+This is useful if you are like me and used to vim keys for navigation.
+Otherwise your keystrokes register in the fuzzy finder.
 **Example**

 In the Manga Chapter selection menu when selecting what to download: